geotools/geotools/docs/user/tutorial/quickstart/eclipse.rst

 16. Our example project can now use all the GeoTools jars.

-17. Please proceed to the Quickstart.
+17. Please proceed to the Quickstart, the ``bin`` download already includes :file:`Quickstart.java` for your use.